-National College for Teaching and Leadership advertising – conditions and sources
+Department for Education advertising – conditions and sources

 You will have already read in our advertisements that teaching is a great career choice for your future, and one that enables you to have an impact on the students, playing an important part in their future, but there are now even more reasons to teach than ever before.

-- You could receive a substantial tax-free bursary of up to £30,000 as a physics trainee.
-Trainee teachers in maths, chemistry, computing, geography or languages could get a tax-free bursary of up to £25,000.
+Trainee teachers in physics, chemistry, computing, geography, biology or languages could get a tax-free bursary of £26,000.

 Visit our funding pages for more information on bursaries, scholarships and additional payments.

-For bursary information for initial teacher training (ITT) courses in Wales, visit the Teacher Training & Education in Wales website.
+For bursary information for initial teacher training (ITT) courses in Wales, visit the Discover Teaching Wales website.

 European Union (EU) citizens may also be eligible to train and receive this support.
 To be eligible for home fee status, fee support and bursaries, you must: